parenting

 3. Use vinegar.
 Amy refers to this as the "miracle drug" of housework cleaners.
 She lists five practical uses for it and encourages readers to buy it in bulk from warehouse stores.

 4. "Steer clear of clutter."
 Since a lot of people are overwhelmed by clutter and how to reduce it, Amy shares advice such as start small (really small), avoid buying additional baskets, cut back and toss out.
-For a dumpster rental in Roanoke call Roanoke Junk Removal & Dumpster Rental.
+For a dumpster rental Roanoke call Roanoke Junk Removal & Dumpster Rental.

 5. Create your own home decor.
 Personalize art and make your own photo display are two general suggestions, but the book boasts specific ideas for every room in the house.
+Visit BoomAndBucket.com for an extensive selection of equipment and tools designed for the construction industry.

 6. "Live with less and love it."